shaneholloman/ansible-role-solr/README.md

     solr_restart_handler_enabled: true

-Whether the `restart solr` handler should be used or not.
+Whether the `Restart solr` handler should be used or not.
 If you're building containers or AMIs, you might need to disable the restart handler for a provisioning run.

 ### Variables used only for Solr < 5.